hoanglongj/rock_paper_scissors/README.md

 # ROCK, PAPER, SCISSORS GAME
-A hand game played between the user and the computer Each player performs one of three shapes with an outstretched hand
+A hand game played between the user and the computer.
+Each player performs one of three shapes with an outstretched hand.

 Rules:
 - Scissors beats Paper